steharr/ms1-portfolio-steharr/README.md

 _**Note:** For this validation, to make it easy to distinguish between the user stories for each perspective that I outlined in my **Strategy** section, I will abbreviate the Site Owner user stories with the letter **O** (for owner) and for the site viewer User Stories with the letter **V** (for viewer)_

 **O1 - "with this site I want to get offers for jobs in software development"**
 Of all of the user stories this is the only one which cannot be fully validated yet as I have not yet used this site for job applications.
-I am confident however that it will be very satisfy this in the future.
+I am confident however that it will satisfy this in the future.

 **O2 - "with this site I want display my strongest traits to the site visitor: Creativity, Problem Solver, Enthusiastic Learner"**
 Creativity is demonstrated by overall aesthetic of the site.
 Problem solving skills can be seen in the **About**, **Skills** and **Projects** page of the site.
-Enthusiam is a less tangible concept to validate, however I can be picked up from the timeline in the **About** page of the site.
+Enthusiam is a less tangible concept to validate, however it can be picked up from the timeline in the **About** page of the site.
 The timeline demonstrates how I have constantely been working to improve my skills and learn more throughout my career.

 **O3 - "with this site I want to demonstrate my technical skills through the design of the site"**
 The site demonstrates a high level of technical skill through its responsive layouts, notable evidence of this can be seen in the landing page navigation menu and the elements of the **Contact** page.